-Alumni Excellence Scholarship
+Inclusive Excellence Scholarship

-Colleges of Fenway (COF) Graduate Scholarship
+Colleges of the Fenway (COF) Scholarship

-The COF Graduate scholarship helps COF students and alumni with up to a 20% tuition discount to finance their graduate education and will apply to all qualifying graduate degrees and certificates at the University.
-To qualify, applicants must be a graduate of a COF institution and be admitted to a master’s program at Wentworth.
+The COF Graduate scholarship helps COF students and alumni with up to a 20% tuition discount to finance their graduate education and will apply to all qualifying graduate degrees and certificates at the university.
+To qualify, applicants must be a graduate of a COF institution and be admitted to a part-time master’s program at Wentworth.